gocodebox/lifterlms/.wordpress-org/readme/faqs.md

 Be sure you’ve taken the free tutorial training video course: [How to Create an Online Course with LifterLMS](http://demo.lifterlms.com/course/how-to-build-a-learning-management-system-with-lifterlms/?utm_source=LifterLMS%20Plugin&utm_medium=README&utm_campaign=Readme%20to%20Sale).
 We also encourage you to get to know us by signing up for a $1 temporary _30 Day_ website on our servers which comes with the core LifterLMS plugin all our add-ons intalled.
 This demo allows you to test drive all the add-ons before you invest.
 Check it out here: **[Try LifterLMS for $1](https://lifterlms.com/product/try/?utm_source=LifterLMS%20Plugin&utm_medium=README&utm_campaign=Readme%20to%20Sale)**.

+#### I'm interested in contributing to LifterLMS, how can I start?

+LifterLMS is an open-source project.
+We manage our team, developers, issues, and code on [GitHub](https://github.com/gocodebox/lifterlms/).

+We welcome contributions of all kinds, anyone can contribute even if you don't write code!
+Check out our [Contributor's Guidelines](https://github.com/gocodebox/lifterlms/blob/master/.github/CONTRIBUTING.md) to get started.

+#### I found a security vulnerability or issue, how can I report it to the team?

+The LifterLMS team takes security issues and vulnerabilities very seriously.
+We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.

+Please contact team@lifterlms.com to report a security vulnerability.

+You can review our full security policy at [https://lifterlms.com/security-policy](https://lifterlms.com/security-policy).